A complete Assembler, BASIC and 'C' Development Suite for the Atari Jaguar

 Index

-project from that same command prompt type 'build projectname' and it'll
+The project files will be created in the relevant \projects\language\ folder ready for editing.
+To run your project from that same command prompt type 'build projectname' and it'll run in VJ.

 General notes about build.bat: